l3vels/l3-sdk-csharp/docs/PlayerApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api-dev.l3vels.xyz";
             var apiInstance = new PlayerApi(config);
-            var authorization = "authorization_example";  // string | API key is associated with multiple projects.
+            var authorization = "authorization_example";  // string | API key is associated with multiple games.
 Please include it in to use developers API.

             try
             {